Arcanessss/life-expectancy-analysis/README.md

 To change the country: modify the line `filter(Country == "Afghanistan")` in Plot 1.

-To compare several countries: modify the list in Plot 2.
+To compare several countries: modify the list `("Afghanistan", "France", "China", "United States")` in Plot 2.